globaleaks/whistleblowing-software/documentation/setup/InstallationGuide.rst

   chmod +x install-globaleaks.sh
   ./install-globaleaks.sh

-At the end of the process a web interface will be reachable locally on port 8082 and remotely on port 80 and you will be able to proceed with the :doc:`Platform wizard </setup/PlatformWizard>`.
+At the end of the installation follow the instraction provided that should guid through accessing the :doc:`Platform wizard </setup/PlatformWizard>`.